 Home Projects

 If you are planning to install a rainwater harvesting system on your property or your neighbor’s property, the time you spend planning, shopping and executing counts towards Texas Waters Specialist Service.
-While it does not qualify for TMN Service, it does for TWS and you enter it the hours in the same way: go to to VMS, enter the date and time and describe your service.
+While it does not qualify for TMN Service, it does qualify for TWS and you enter it the hours in the same way: go to to VMS, enter the date and time and describe your service.
 Use this code to report your service:

 CC-01-B-FR TWS Home Project: describe your project